Wendelllllll/DSC-202-Amazon/README.md

 Powerpoint: Amazon Product Co-Purchasing Analysis.pdf

 # Databases setup for Recommendations System
+Need to download PostgresSQL (Datagrip), Neo4j, Mongo DB and Redis.

+Download Node.js for UI if you are using Windows system.

-Need to download PostgresSQL (Datagrip), Neo4j, Mongo DB and Redis The link to our original dataset: [Amazon product co-purchasing network metadata](https://snap.stanford.edu/data/amazon-meta.html)
+The link to our original dataset: [Amazon product co-purchasing network metadata](https://snap.stanford.edu/data/amazon-meta.html)

 # PostgresSQL Relational Database